jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 ```

 ### Example #10-a: Request | `WSDL VALIDATION`: use a WSDL definition which imports an XSD schema from the plugin configuration (no download)
-Calling incorrectly `calculator` and detecting issue in the Request with a WSDL definition.
+Call incorrectly `calculator` and detect issue in the Request with a WSDL definition.
 The XSD schema content is configured in the plugin itself and it isn't downloaded from an external entity.
 1) 'Reset' the configuration of `calculator`: remove the `soap-xml-request-handling` and `soap-xml-response-handling` plugins

 2) Add `soap-xml-request-handling` plugin to `calculator` and configure the plugin with: